Eufrosina Cruz: Background and context

-Eufrosina Cruz comes from a tiny Zapotec village called Santa María Quiegolani in Oaxaca, Mexico, where Zapotec is the native language.
+Eufrosina Cruz comes from a tiny Zapotec village of Santa María Quiegolani in the state of Oaxaca, where Zapotec is the native language.
 Her life was as so many Zapotec women traditionally lived: getting up at 3 o'clock in the morning, gathering fuel, grinding maize, preparing tortillas, watching the children and cleaning the house.
 Most girls in such villages have little chance to complete grade school and are married at a young age to men chosen by their fathers.
 At the age of 11, Eufrosina Cruz decided that she didn't want to live like this and left to study and learn Spanish.
 She wanted a better future and eventually to help the other women that were discriminated against and marginalized.
 She graduated from college with a degree in accounting and obtained a job teaching in indigent communities.
 Here she served as community instructor for education and founded three high schools in indigenous municipalities.
 After this she returned to her original village with the intention to change the lives of the women there.

 When she came back everything was still the same.
 Women were working hard but did not have equal rights.
 They were submissive to men and remained silent when men were around.
 Furthermore, women could not vote and did not have a voice in the law.
 Even so, Eufrosina ran for mayor of Santa María Quiegolani.
 This idea was revolutionary since the local political power was traditionally exclusively in the hands of men, and Eufrosina would have been the first female municipal president of Santa María Quiegoliani.
 It was a difficult struggle; most people didn't want a woman in the government and spread rumors, ridiculed and threatened her.